CSCfi/scalable-python/Doc/library/urlparse.rst

    :rfc:`3986` - Uniform Resource Identifiers
       This is the current standard (STD66).
 Any changes to urlparse module should conform to this.
-Certain deviations could be observed, which are mostly due backward compatiblity purposes and for certain to de-facto parsing requirements as commonly observed in major browsers.
+Certain deviations could be observed, which are mostly for backward compatibility purposes and for certain de-facto parsing requirements as commonly observed in major browsers.

+   :rfc:`2732` - Format for Literal IPv6 Addresses in URL's.
+      This specifies the parsing requirements of IPv6 URLs.

    :rfc:`2396` - Uniform Resource Identifiers (URI): Generic Syntax
       Document describing the generic syntactic requirements for both Uniform Resource Names (URNs) and Uniform Resource Locators (URLs).

    :rfc:`2368` - The mailto URL scheme.
-      Parsing requirements for mailto url schemes.
+      Parsing requirements for mailto URL schemes.

    :rfc:`1808` - Relative Uniform Resource Locators
       This Request For Comments includes the rules for joining an absolute and a